garden-io/garden/docs/reference/commands.md

 Examples:

-    garden run test my-module integ            # run the test named 'integ' in my-module garden run test my-module integ --i=false  # do not attach to the test run, just output results when completed
+    garden run test my-module integ                     # run the test named 'integ' in my-module garden run test my-module integ --interactive=false # do not attach to the test run, just output results when completed

 ##### Usage